Want to know what’s available in your sector? Start here…

 We’ve highlighted this separately as it’s one example of support that can be accessed without being a member of a union (though we’d still recommend you join one ASAP, if you have the means).
 You can support the fund by donating to the charity.

-Update (13 November, 2020): The third phase of funding is now open and will support successful applicants with a monthly top-up until March 2021.
+UPDATE (8 July, 2021): The current phase of funding appears to be ongoing and will support successful applicants with a monthly top-up until September 2021.

 Music Minds Matter